ssbruno-code/simple-react-app/README.md

 ## open code

-### To run the aplication you need to run in your terminal: 1)npm install 2)node calculator.js
+### To run the aplication you need to run the command npm start